BartekCzarnecki/MusicLibrary/README.md

 # MusicLibrary
-Simple application to manage your music collection
+Simple application to manage your CD's and vinyl collection